shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise2.md

     ![Screenshot of the ASR provider showing successful registration.](Images/upd-asr-registered.png "Registration complete")

-16. Return to your Recovery service vault overview page in the Azure Portal, and select **Site Recovery Infrastructure** under **Manage** on the left side of the panel.
+16. Return to your Recovery service vault overview page in the Azure Portal and select **Site Recovery Infrastructure** under **Manage** on the left side of the panel.

     ![Screenshot of the Site Recovery Infrastructure.](Images/prepare-infra-7.png)